 This choir book has been in the possession of the Music Library at The University of Western Ontario since the late 1960s, when it was purchased from a book-dealer in Paris.
-Apparently, this manuscript had been part of the collection at the Burgos monastery in Granada.
+Apparently, this manuscript had been part of the collection at the Burgos monastery.
 Its prior whereabouts are unknown.
 There are no names, bookplates, stamps or other marks on the inside covers or elsewhere which might reveal any information about the provenance or the travels of this book prior to its present home.
 The only library identification marks are those of the University of Western Ontario; these are found on the inside front cover, as well as on the recto side of the first extant folio (fol.
 27).
 The contents offer little insight as to where this volume was produced, used, or housed during the last few centuries.

 Of the original folios which may have numbered near 200, approximately half are extant.
 Many have been cut away at the spine and removed from the manuscript.
 The size of the principal writing-space is 43.8 x 27 cm; this is the interior dimension of the frame-ruling and does not include the liturgical-occasion headings which are written across the top of facing sides in red ink.
 The binding is original.